Vietnamese people in Korea: South Korea

 Vietnamese migration to South Korea began later, but quickly grew to a much larger scale; their population consists mainly of migrant workers, South Koreans citizens that were born there of full or partially Vietnamese origin, and women introduced to local husbands through marriage agencies.
 In 1994, 20,493 labour migrants went from Vietnam to South Korea on traineeship visas; by 1997, this had risen by about 10% to 22,325.
 Migrants were mostly male and untrained and were employed in small and medium-sized companies in labour-intensive industries such as fishing and manufacturing.
 Spousal migration has a darker history: during the Vietnam War, some of the more than 300,000 South Korean soldiers and civilian support staff stationed in Vietnam seized Vietnamese women and brought them back to Korea.
 However, many of these marriages ended in divorce.
 Spousal migration would not become a large-scale phenomenon until 1990s, when South Korean men, who outnumber South Korean women by about 8%, began to turn to marriage agencies to seek brides in overseas countries, including Vietnam.
 As of 2006, 5,000 Vietnamese brides immigrate to South Korea every year.
-Korean men married to Vietnamese women typically meet on marriage tours, which are sometimes subsidized by rural governments keen on increasing birthrates in the Korean countryside.
+A 2007 article reported that Korean men married to Vietnamese women typically meet on marriage tours, which are sometimes subsidized by rural governments keen on increasing birthrates in the Korean countryside.
 These subsidies are given only after a while when couples settle down in Korea.
 There are still problems to this day in regards to humans rights in these particular marriages.
-There are many South Korean of partially and full Vietnamese descent too.

 Vietnam War

 South Korea supported South Vietnam whilst North Korea supported North Vietnam during the Vietnam War.
 South Korea has even sent troops to support the South Vietnamese front against North Vietnam.
-Although South Vietnam was defeated, giving way to unification under the socialist system, the South Vietnamese flag is still carried by private citizens overseas as memoirs.
-Despite Vietnam's socialist governance, Vietnam and South Korea to this day maintain very positive ties.
+Vietnam and South Korea to this day maintain very positive ties.